 Before surgery we propose an ophthalmological review, neurological maturation test, dysmorphological pediatric study.
 Only in extreme cases is intracranial pressure (ICP) taken.

-Depending on each case, a genetic study is requested, especially in complex or syndromic craniosynostoses (Crouzon, Apert, Saethre-Chotzen, etc.).
+Depending on each case, a genetic study is requested, especially in complex or syndromic craniosynostosis (Crouzon, Apert, Saethre-Chotzen, etc).

 Cranial deformities should be treated as soon as possible (before 6 months of age).
 If they are not treated properly in time, they can trigger irreparable damage to the physical and mental development of the baby.